KingMelchorCuliat/FINAL-PROJECT-ACP/README.md

 The `Feedback` class encapsulates all of the relevant information associated with a feedback entry, including `feedback id`, `user id`, `name`, `feedback`, `rating`, `date` using `timestamp` and using a `datetime library`, and an `optional suggestion`.

-1.2 **Abstraction:** In the `customerAccount` class, the account was used in the 'passwordHasher,` and the account was managed internally, so the user will only interact with the methods like `create_account` and `login` without worrying how the account was secured or whether the account is stored in the json` library.
-In the `Feedback class` abstraction was used to generate unique IDs and timestamps and determine whether the user will give suggestions based on their ratings.
+1.2 **Abstraction:** In the `customerAccount` class, the account was used in the `passwordHasher,` and the account was managed internally, so the user will only interact with the methods like `create_account` and `login` without worrying how the account was secured or whether the account is stored in the `json` library.
+In the `Feedback class` abstraction was used to generate `unique IDs` and `timestamps` and determine whether the user will give suggestions based on their ratings.

 #### 2. Data Storage using json
 2.1 The `json` library is used to store and retrieve customer accounts data in `customerAccounts.json` and product feedbacks  using `customerFeedback.json`.
 This allows  the system to maintain the data's between each sessions.
 This are the examples on how the cutomer accounts and customer feedbacks was stored in the json lobrary: